3. Software-Defined Rig

 • WEEE Directive 2012/19/EU

-Do not discard modules with general waste.
+Disposal & Recycling: do not discard with general waste.
 Use certified recycling services.